lettvi/lettvi.github.io/_pages/about.md

   - /about.html
 ---

 I do research with the [Social Development Research Group](https://depts.washington.edu/sdrg/) in the School of Social Work, University of Washington.
-My research interests include substance use epidemiology and the effects of policies, programs, and where we live on our health.
+My research interests include substance use epidemiology and the effects policies, programs, and where we live have on our health.

 Emigrated from Vietnam, I was raised in Akron, Ohio (and hence, became [just another kid from Akron](https://www.cleveland.com/cavs/2016/06/lebron_james_im_just_a_kid_fro.html)).
 I received my PhD in Epidemiology at University of Washington, where my dissertation (advised by [Isaac Rhew](https://epi.washington.edu/faculty/rhew-isaac/)) examined the relationship between cannabis use and access on prescription opioid use and other related outcomes among injured workers.
 During my PhD training, I was a research assistant with the [Occupational Epidemiology and Health Outcomes Program](https://deohs.washington.edu/occepi/occupational-epidemiology-and-health-outcomes-program), under the direction of [Gary Franklin](https://deohs.washington.edu/faculty/gary-m-franklin) and [Deborah Fulton-Kehoe](http://depts.washington.edu/hservphd/articles/1732).
 We collaborated with [WA State Labor & Industries](https://www.lni.wa.gov/) in order to evaluate policies, best practices, and health delivery models aimed at reducing work-related injuries and disability.